Naira425/CS3520/README.md

-# CS3520 – Programming Exercises
+# CS3520 – Computer Organisation and Architecture

 This repository contains various C++ exercises and small programs developed as part of the **CS3520** course.
-Each program focuses on basic programming concepts such as input/output, functions, loops, conditionals, and problem-solving using C++.
+Each program focuses on basic programming concepts such as input/output, functions, loops, conditionals, and problem-solving using C++ and using Rars.

 ---